Breeding, Reproductive Health Advice

 Vitamins for Pregnant Dogs

 When you manage female dogs, you have to look at vitamins.
 Vitamins can take females with intermittent heat cycles and get them coming into heat when they naturally should be.
-Plus, prenatal vitamins and iron will give your babies red blood cells to the max.
+Plus, dog prenatal vitamins and iron will give your puppies red blood cells to the max.
 Kittens are born with all the RBCs they will have until six weeks.
-We want our babies born with fight to live!
+We want puppies and kittens born with fight to live!

-When it comes to C-Sections, you can select and manage for few or none of them.
+When it comes to canine C-Sections, you can select and manage for few or none of them.
 When selecting for breed-specific characteristics, choose mothers that have even litter sizes and are easy to handle.
-Good mothers have daughters who are good mothers.
+Good dog moms have female puppies who are good mothers.
 You will have fewer C-Sections and that is a challenge worth breeding to!

 Donald Bramlage, Doctor of Veterinary Medicine, practiced veterinary medicine for 30+ years and is known for his work in managing parvovirus.
 He received his Doctor of Veterinary Medicine from Kansas State University in 1985.
 He served as Revival’s Director of Veterinary Services from 2011 until his retirement in 2019.